Key Takeaways

 Types of ICOs

-ICOs are classified into following types:
+ICOs are classified into the following types:

 Private ICOs